telerik/kendo-react/docs/knowledge-base/treeview-add-items-dynamically.md

 You can achieve this by rendering an external Button under the TreeView which opens a Window component.
 In the Window component, you can render an Input and update the data with the entered input value.

 {% meta id:index height:500 %}
+{% embed_file treeview/treeview-adding-nodes/app.jsx preview %}
-{% embed_file treeview/treeview-adding-nodes/main.jsx preview %}
+{% embed_file treeview/treeview-adding-nodes/main.jsx %}
 {% endmeta %}